section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

 ![Adding a config file](/engineering-education/using-multiple-ssh-keys-for-multiple-github-accounts/config.jpg)

 In the code above, we have two different values.
-One is the work repository, and another for the user's repository.
+One is the work repository and another for the user's repository.
 The values enable you to add and update the SSH config of the GitHub repositories.

 ### Cloning the Repositories
 Finally, we have to clone repositories.
 While cloning, make sure that you use the hostnames that we used during SSH configuration.
 To clone the repositories, execute the below clone command.